 4 Tips for Ensuring Maximum ROI for Investment Properties

 Are you thinking about purchasing an investment property or turning your current home into a rental?
 No matter which of these situations applies to you, it’s extremely important to fully understand the pros and cons of owning an investment property.
-If you want to maximize your profits, it’s also important to know which steps you can take to do so and to guarantee ROI for your properties.
+If you want to maximize your profits, it’s also important to know which steps you can take to do so and to guarantee ROI for your investment properties.
 You can get started with these tips from Intempus Property Management.

 Once you’ve decided on starting your investment property business, you’ll need to establish your legal business entity with the Secretary of State.
 We recommend forming a California LLC since it offers great flexibility and legal protection.
 After filing your Articles of Organization, get your EIN from the IRS and open a business checking account to separate your personal and company finances.
 Once that’s set up, find a realtor or real estate agent who’s familiar with the area and have them help you find good rental properties in affordable locations that can turn a profit.
 Keep in mind that you’ll also need to research your competitors’ rent pricing so you can stay competitive.